-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 23.00 \$1,844,588 All Programs Current services adjustments-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including increases and/or decreases in salaries and benefits, contracts, materials, and assumptions pertaining to vacant positions.
-0.00 \$45,906 Clerk of Circuit Court Two temporary Record Clerk over hires-The proposed budget includes 2.0 temporary full time Record Clerks to process the backlog of untried cases that occurred due to restrictions of court operations during the pandemic.
-0.00 \$127,336 Clerk of Circuit Court Digitization of Court Records-In FY23, after the approval of the budget, \$100,000 of ARPA Tranche #2 funding and \$200,000 of carry-over funding was appropriated for the digitization of the Court records.
-0.00 \$0.00 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 23.00 \$2,017,830
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 23.00 \$1,844,588 All Programs Current services adjustments- These reflect the changes in the cost of maintaining the current level of service in the upcoming fiscal year.
+This includes adjustments for step increases, benefits, contracts, materials, and a vacancy savings factor.
+0.00 \$45,906 All Programs Market rate adjustments-The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by the City Council and includes a 2.0% increase to pay scales for General Scale employees, non-collectively bargained Police and Fire employees, and Sheriff's deputies.
+0.00 \$29,000 Clerk of Circuit Court Temporary Record Clerk over hires-The FY 2024 Approved Budget includes 2.0 temporary full-time Record Clerk positions to process the backlog of untried cases that accumulated due to restrictions on court operations during the pandemic.
+0.00 \$127,336 Clerk of Circuit Court Digitization of Court records-In FY 2023, after the approval of the budget, \$100,000 of ARPA Tranche #2 funding and \$200,000 of carry-over funding were appropriated for the digitization of Court records.
+0.00 \$0.00 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 23.00 \$2,046,830